AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

    >* Enhanced Authentication is not available until a [!DNL Workfront] administrator enables it for this integration.

-1. Close the browser tab you used to log in and return to Microsoft Teams.
+1. Close the browser tab you used to log in and return to [!DNL Microsoft Teams].

    A notification displays in the [!DNL Workfront] bot chat channel to confirm that you logged in to [!DNL Workfront] successfully.